Evangelicalism: Education

 Evangelical churches have been involved in the establishment of elementary and secondary schools.
 It also enabled the development of several bible colleges, colleges and universities in the United States during the 19th century.
 Other evangelical universities have been established in various countries of the world.

 The Council for Christian Colleges and Universities was founded in 1976.
-In 2023, the CCCU had 185 members in 21 countries.
+In 2025, CCCU had 170 members in 20 countries.

 The Association of Christian Schools International was founded in 1978 by 3 American associations of evangelical Christian schools.
 Various international schools have joined the network.
-In 2023, it had 23,000 schools in 100 countries.
+By 2025, it will have 25,000 schools in 108 countries.

 The International Council for Evangelical Theological Education was founded in 1980 by the Theological Commission of the World Evangelical Alliance.
-In 2023, it had 850 member schools in 113 countries.
+In 2025, it had 850 member schools in 113 countries and 80,000 students.